FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 - Complete hardware lockup
 - Silent memory corruption across the entire system
 - Exploitable security vulnerabilities with full hardware access
-- **Permanent hardware damage**: Corrupt the boot sector, partition table, or UEFI firmware and your machine won't boot anymore
+- **Corrupted boot configuration**: Trash the boot sector, partition table, or bootloader and your system won't start
-- **Actual bricking**: With direct access to firmware flash memory, badly written kernel code can overwrite BIOS/UEFI, turning your motherboard into an expensive paperweight
+- **Data loss**: With direct memory access, one bad pointer can destroy the filesystem or user data
+- **Hardware misconfiguration**: Write garbage to device registers and you might need to power cycle or reset CMOS

 In a game or text editor, UB means the app crashes and users restart it.
 Annoying but tolerable.
 In an OS, a single undefined behavior is a **death sentence**.
 The entire machine goes down.
 All running applications die.
 Unsaved work is gone.
 (Though if you're a Windows user, you might think weekly BSODs are normal behavior.)